apolionl/apolionl.github.io/_posts/2023-07-09-neural_network_I.markdown

 ---
 layout: post
-title: "Building a Neural Network from Scratch I"
+title: "Building a Neural Network from Scratch in Julia (I)"
 date: 2023-07-09 10:52:01
 categories: regular AI
 tags: regular AI Julia
-image: /assets/article_images/2023-05-19-why_latex/night-track.JPG
+image: /assets/article_images/2022-08-15-julia_environment/night-track.JPG
-image2: /assets/article_images/2023-05-19-why_latex/night-track-mobile.JPG
+image2: /assets/article_images/2022-08-15-julia_environment/night-track-mobile.JPG
 ---

 In the last 5 years or so, the scientist in the theoretical chemistry community have been working intensively at the boom of artificial intelligence (AI).
 I could nightlight scientific publications, but I guess at this point is kind of useless.
 There are publications in many areas like material science, and DFT, therefore, my selection list would be subjective.
 Owing to my personal interest and field -I do not directly work on AI, but I work on thing for which AI could be applied- time to time I cross with papers that seem interesting.
 Interesting, sometimes I see that authors seem to **apply** AI without doing a compressive analysis of the results.
 With this in mind, I decided to explain my basic knowledge on machine learning, let's say from scratch.
 In the following two posts I will code in _**Julia**_ a **Neural network (NN)** from scratch.